gradle/gradle/design-docs/tooling-api-cancellation.md

 ### Story: Project configuration is aborted when operation is cancelled

-In this story, no further projects are configured when operation is cancelled.
+In this story, no further projects should be configured after the operation is cancelled.
+Any project configuration action that is currently executing should continue, similar to the task graph exececution.

+Implementation-wise, change `DefaultBuildConfigurer` to stop configuring projects one the cancellation token has been activated.

+### Story: Tooling API client receives BuildCancelledException as the result of a cancelled operation

+This story ensures that consistent behaviour is seen by the client as the result of a cancelled operation.

 ### Story: Build action receives exception when operation is cancelled